5th Infantry Division (Belgium)

-The 5th Infantry Division (Dutch: 5de Infanterie Divisie) was an infantry division of the Belgian Army that fought against the German Armed Forces in the Battle of Belgium.
+The 5th Infantry Division (Dutch: 5de Infanterie Divisie) was an infantry division of the Belgian Army that fought during the First World War (1914-18) and against the German Armed Forces in the Battle of Belgium (1940).

 History

 World War I

-At the start of World War I, the 5th Infantry Division was classified as ‘5th Division’, commanded by Lieutenant-General Ruwet.
+At the start of World War I, the 5th Infantry Division was classified as ‘5th Division’.
 The headquarters were located at Mons and the division was composed of the 1st, 16th, and 17th Mixed Brigades.
 They had additional Cavalry, with the 16th and 17th Mixed Brigades mainly composed of Chasseurs, with additional support from Divisional Cavalry.